Learn More About LESA

 In 1975, a group of visionary individuals gathered together to create a remarkable instrument designed to meet the needs of the legal profession and the public that it serves: the Legal Education Society of Alberta.
 Our organization was structured to assume existing continuing legal educational activities, and to respond to future needs as they would evolve.
 Our two main mandates were sound pre-call training for students-at-law, and quality continuing professional development for the entire profession thereafter.

 In 1976, the first Executive Director of LESA was hired.
 Peter Owen QC was a distinguished Edmonton barrister with the kind of reputation and personality that could imbue our organization with the recognition and stature so necessary for its success.
 Peter Owen was followed in 1979 by William Galloway who served as Executive Director until 1983; Professor John Law then held the office for nine months.
 Hugh A. Robertson, QC became the Executive Director in 1984.
 Paul F. Wood succeeded Hugh Robertson in 2008 and served in the position until 2013.
-Jennifer Flynn then led our team to success for 4 years.
-Currently, Maura O. Sutherland is the Executive Director and Director, CPLED Alberta.
+Jennifer Flynn then led our team to success for 4 years followed by Maura O. Sutherland.
+Currently, Christine Sanderman is the Acting Executive Director and Director, CPLED Alberta.

 The Executive Director – in addition to participating in Meetings of the Benchers of the Law Society, the Council of the Canadian Bar Association, and other activities – plays a key role in pre-call admission training as the Director of the Canadian Centre of Professional Legal Education (CPLED) Alberta.
 Over the years, nearly 9000 students have benefited from our pre-call admission training activities.
 Our Bar Admission Course has evolved from lectures in hotel meeting rooms into the regional CPLED Program with both online and face-to-face learning and testing.